Kuehne + Nagel

 Kuehne + Nagel International AG (or Kühne + Nagel) is a global transport and logistics company based in Schindellegi, Switzerland.
-Its main owner and operator is Klaus-Michael Kühne via his Kühne Holding and Kühne Foundation.
+Its main owner and operator was Klaus-Michael Kühne via his Kühne Holding and Kühne Foundation.
 The company was founded in 1890 in Bremen, Germany.
 It provides sea freight and airfreight forwarding, contract logistics, and overland businesses.
 As of 2023, it has nearly 1,300 offices in over 100 countries and nearly 79,000 employees.

 History

 Early years and evolution: 1890–1933

 The origins of Kuehne + Nagel was in 1890, when August Kühne and Friedrich Nagel founded a forwarding commission agency in Bremen, Germany.
 It was initially used to concentrate on cotton and consolidated freight.
 Later in 1902, it expanded its operations to Hamburg.

 In 1907, the co-founder Friedrich Nagel died, and August Kühne took over his shares in the company.
 The legacy of Nagel still lives on, in the company's name – Kuehne + Nagel.
 World War I greatly affected its businesses.

 Upon Kühne's death in 1932, his sons – Alfred and Werner – became partners in the firm.
-Adolf Maass (1875 – probably early in 1945 in Auschwitz concentration camp), who was Jewish, a partner, and one of the firm's shareholder with a 45% stake, was forced out in April 1933.
+Adolf Maass (1875 – probably early in 1945 in Auschwitz concentration camp), who was Jewish, a partner, and one of the firm's shareholders with a 45% stake, was forced out in April 1933.
 On 1 May 1933 Alfred and Werner Kühne joined the Nazi Party, and under the brothers' management the firm played a prominent role in the transport of property seized from Jews in occupied territories.

 Involvement in Nazi theft of Jewish property

 Kuehne + Nagel played a key role in the Nazi regime's "M-Aktion".
 In total, by August 1944, the responsible Nazi agency had had the furnishings of around 65,000 apartments in the Netherlands, Belgium, France and Luxembourg removed.
 This required 500 barges and 674 trains.
 Kuehne + Nagel played a key role in the implementation of the transport logistics.
-The company was active directly and with the help of subcontractors in all occupied Western countries.
+The company was active both directly and with the help of subcontractors in all occupied Western countries.

 The transports from the Netherlands are the most extensively researched.
 For example, Kuehne + Nagel chartered its own steamer to transport looted Jewish property to the German Reich.
 The first cargo ship from Amsterdam arrived Bremen in December 1942.
 The parts list shows 220 armchairs, 105 beds, 363 tables, 598 chairs, 126 cupboards, 35 sofas, 307 boxes of glassware, 110 mirrors, 158 lamps, 32 clocks, a gramophone and two strollers.
 These were the property of Dutch Jews who had been deported to concentration camps in the summer of 1941.

 The company rapidly expanded during WWII in order to meet the needs of the Nazi war effort, this laid the groundwork for their post-war success.
 After the war the company escaped repercussions from their activities by cooperating with American and European intelligence agencies.